OMAM_v5_Splash_NoBG.png

 Occupied Territory.png|128

-A cell with a territory marker placed onto it.
-Only one marker can be placed on a cell at a time, with the most recently placed territory marker claiming the cell.
+Only one Faction Token can be placed on a cell at a time, with the most recently placed Faction Token claiming the cell.

 Sigils